Claire Byrne: Career

+Byrne was tipped to become host of The Late Late Show when fellow NK Management client Ryan Tubridy announced his departure; Bryne, however, ruled herself out in May 2023.

+As of late 2025, Byrne was scheduled to leave RTÉ to rejoin Newstalk, starting from early 2026.
+David McCullagh was named as the new host of the Today with ... programme, scheduled to take over the show from November 2025.

 Personal life

-Byrne was previously married to radio executive Richard Johnson.
-The marriage ended in 2006.
+Byrne was previously married to radio executive Richard Johnson; the marriage ended in 2006.
 In 2013, she became engaged to business consultant Gerry Scollan.
 In 2016, Byrne married Scollan at a ceremony in Dublin attended by close friends and family.
-She has three children, a boy born in 2013, and two girls born in 2014 and 2017 respectively.
+She has three children, a boy born in 2013, and two girls, born in 2014 and 2017, respectively.

 In January 2015, she said in an interview that due to financial commitments she could not afford to be a stay at home mum for her children.

 On 23 March 2020, Byrne announced that she had tested positive for COVID-19.
 She returned to filming Claire Byrne Live in the RTÉ 1 studio on 6 April 2020.
 Her garden shed, from which she presented in 2020, became the focus of attention again on 4 April 2022 when Byrne tested positive for COVID-19 for a second time and presented both her radio and television programme from the shed.